ibm-cloud-docs/ssh-keys/restrict-root-user-ssh-access.md

 ## Next Steps

-After you restrict the root user from SSH access, the root user cannot log into SSH.
+After you restrict the root user from SSH access, the root user cannot log in to SSH.
 If a user currently can access the server through SSH under the root user, the connection will fail after the restart of SSH in the previous procedure.
-All future attempts to connect to SSH through the root user will fail.
+All future attempts to connect to SSH through the root user fail.
 To reverse these changes, repeat the steps and change `PermitRootLogin` no back to `PermitRootLogin` yes.